NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/kubernetes.md

 - Deployment of the [NetBox-GLPI Integration](glpi.md#kubernetes-deployment)

     !!! note
-        Deploying the netbox-glpi integration via this role, regardless of you custom variables.
+        Deploying the netbox-glpi integration via this role, regardless of your custom variables.
 Sets the following variables to match this roles variables: Intstance Name, Namespace, and netbox API URL.

 ## Kubernetes Manifests